agarasia/SER516_Spring25_Teams_3_and_4_Backend/README.md

 - **Unit Testing:** JUnit is used for test coverage in Afferent, Efferent and Defect Dendity APIs. pyTest used for test coverage in DefectScore, LCOM4 and LCOMHS python services.
 - **CI/CD:** GitHub Actions runs automated build and tests on each commit.
 - **Code Style:** Follows standard Java and Python coding conventions.

+## 5. Contributors

+This project is a collaborative effort by the SER 516 Teams-3&4.
+If you have any questions or need assistance, please reach out to one of the team members:
+- Thrupthi Hosahalli Manjunatha (thosahal@asu.edu)
+- Smit Panchal (spanch19@asu.edu)
+- Hitesh Kolluru (hkolluru@asu.edu)
+- Aniket Patil (@aapati17)
+- Aum Jitendra Garasia (@agarasia)
+- Satyam Shekhar (@sshekh30)
+- Uma Maheshwar Reddy N (@unallami)
+- Faisal Alaqal (falaqal@asu.edu)